elimuro/rglr-gnrtr-web/docs/2025-08-16_LAYER_SYSTEM_IMPLEMENTATION_PLAN.md

 - Enable multiple visual layers that can be positioned in front of or behind each other
 - Maintain compatibility with existing grid-based animation
 - Integrate with current MIDI and audio mapping systems
-- Support future 3D camera system for isometric viewing
+- Support 3D camera system for isometric viewing (Phase 5)
 - Provide flexible, extensible architecture for new layer types

 ## Non-Goals (for v1)

-- 3D camera system (Phase 5 enhancement)
 - Node-based visual programming
 - Advanced layer effects beyond basic blending
 - Real-time collaboration features